qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

 .. code-block:: bash

- sudo apt-get install qgis
+ apt-get install qgis

 |moderate| |FA| QGIS Server Executable
 -------------------------------------------------------------------------------

 The QGIS Server executable is ``qgis_mapserv.fcgi``.
-You can check where it has been installed by running ``sudo find / -name 'qgis_mapserv.fcgi'`` which should output something like ``/usr/lib/cgi-bin/qgis_mapserv.fcgi``.
+You can check where it has been installed by running ``find / -name 'qgis_mapserv.fcgi'`` which should output something like ``/usr/lib/cgi-bin/qgis_mapserv.fcgi``.

 Optionally, if you want to do a command line test at this time you can run the